Gluten-Free in Dublin, Ireland: Coeliac Pubs and Travel Guide

 By law, the top 14 allergens (including cereals containing gluten) must be emphasized in the ingredients list of packaged foods, making shopping incredibly easy.

-The Coeliac Society of Ireland
+Does the Coeliac Society of Ireland certify restaurants?

 🔍 Not sure about a product?